 Many books and experts on nutrition offer conflicting advice.
 Some say avoid carbohydrates and stick with protein.
 Others say carbohydrates are good for you, but dairy should be avoided.
 Yet others say a balance of different kinds of foods is best.
 What works best for you will be unique.
 Having said that, I do think there is a simple nutritional rule of thumb that most people could follow to move them in the right direction: Eat more fresh fruits and vegetables and fewer processed foods.

-Nutrition is also more than what you eat.
+Importantly, nutrition is also much more than what you eat.
 It's the thoughts you entertain, the books you read, the shows you watch, and the conversations you participate in.
 Think of the body as swimming in a sea of stimuli.
 Choose the stimuli that nourish you.

 Stretch, stand up, move your joints through their range of motion, take a few deep breaths.
 If you can exercise three or four times a week, great.
-If not, do what you can.
+If not, simply move the body and its joints through their range of motion.
 Start simple.
 All movement counts.

 When you give your body a break, it dedicates itself to eliminating toxins, fighting infections, repairing injured tissue, and releasing hormones that promote development.
 During the day, we can unknowingly leave the restful state and enter the stressful state.
 In fact, just waking up in the morning and remembering an irritating experience from the previous day can trigger a stressful state.

 An irritating memory can activate your stress response as a protective mechanism.
 Although your life is not in danger, your brain prepares itself for the worst, signaling your adrenal glands to secrete adrenaline.
 Your pupils dilate, your blood vessels constrict, your blood pressure increases, and your heart starts pumping faster, a system-wide reaction.